Why right now is the right time for a stand-alone social media strategy.

-When we talk to our clients about social strategy one of the things we often hear is that their social media is on autopilot – they post somewhat regularly, engage with their community, promote their in store promotions and post their TVCs.
-In summary – it’s ticking along with nothing newsworthy to report!
-The tragedy of this is that it most often means that a brand is lulled into a false sense of security – active enough on social media that it does not raise any flags, however results that are so lacklustre that it also does not win any praise.
+When we talk to our clients about social strategy one of the things we often hear is that their social media is on autopilot.
+Meaning, they post somewhat regularly, engage with their community, promote their in store promotions and post their TVCs.
+It’s ticking along with nothing newsworthy to report.
+The tragedy of this, is that it most often means that a brand is lulled into a false sense of security.
+They’re active enough on social media that to not raise any flags, however the results are lacklustre.

 We talk a lot about drawing a line in the sand and taking the time to audit all of our social decisions now rather than rambling on as we are for another 6-12 months.
 Our thinking is that we need to do it but the urgency will be greater later on, and we would have wasted precious head hours on our ‘social’.
 We encourage our clients to do it now, and trust the process.
 Often, what leads to inertia is a lack of guidance and knowledge.

 Here are just some of the key questions to discuss to help frame your social media strategy:

 - Who is the brand targeting and what social channels is this demographic active on?